KKCO

 KKCO (channel 11) is a television station in Grand Junction, Colorado, United States, affiliated with NBC and Telemundo.
-It is owned by Gray Media alongside low-power, Class A station KJCT-CD (channel 8), a dual affiliate of ABC and The CW Plus.
+It is owned by the E. W. Scripps Company alongside low-power, Class A station KJCT-CD (channel 8), an affiliate of ABC and The CW Plus.
 The two stations share studios on Blichmann Avenue in Grand Junction; KKCO's transmitter is located at the Black Ridge Electronics Site at the Colorado National Monument west of the city.

 The station signed on for the first time on July 29, 1996, providing Grand Junction its first in-market NBC affiliate.
 Its local newscasts rose to number one in the market shortly after debuting.
-Originally owned by Eagle III Broadcasting, it was purchased by Gray in 2005.
+Originally owned by Eagle III Broadcasting, it was purchased by Gray Media in 2005 and traded to Scripps in 2026.